 For coaches working with professional sportspeople, career progression often depends on results, which may be measured by a performer's achievements and progress, or by the level of the participants' enjoyment.

 Career development in this area is also dependent on effectively marketing your services and skills to potential clients.
 Even in this area, coaches tend to continue to diversify in the range of services they offer.
-This is supported by an ongoing development of professional skills through courses and workshops and by keeping up to date with any arising issues and changes to sporting practices.
+This is supported by an ongoing development of professional skills through courses and workshops and by keeping informed of any arising issues and changes to sporting practices.

 Senior coaching posts usually require completion of advanced coaching qualifications and are also more likely to need a degree.
-The number of posts at this level is limited and they are likely to be with sport National Governing Bodies (NGBs) or national teams.
+The number of posts at this level is limited and they are likely to be with sport NGBs or national teams.

 A degree is also helpful for progression into sports development roles.
 Other areas of possible career development include coach education and volunteer management.